USFWS/secas/get-involved.md

 ## Contact Blueprint staff

 **Using the Blueprint:** Staff across the Southeast are available to answer questions and help you use the Blueprint to support a proposal or inform a decision.
-Your experience using the Blueprint will also guide future improvements and ensure the priorities match on-the-ground conditions.
+Your experience using the Blueprint will also guide future improvements and ensure it matches on-the-ground conditions.

 **Improving the Blueprint data and methods:** If you’re more of a data person, and you’d like to help improve the Blueprint inputs and methods, we welcome your feedback!
 We’re always looking for ways to make the next version better.